 But, unless you’re a super-skincare-freak, you might not know exactly what it is.

-Hyaluronic acid, like glycerin, is a humectant.
-But it’s not just any old humectant.
-It has the capacity to hold 1,000 times its weight in water.
+Unlike glycerin, it has the capacity to hold 1,000 times its weight in water.
 Which can temporarily plump-up your skin, reducing the look of fine lines and wrinkles.

 Did you know: The active ingredient in Juvederm (aka the filler that’s trending in Hollywood) is none other than hyaluronic acid.
 Regardless of what you think about big lips, I think we can all agree that HA is really good at plumping things.